pusher/atom-pair/BlogPost.md

 * Synchronized syntax highlighting
 * Collaborator visibility.

-But if there are any features you find lacking, feel more than welcome to [get in contact with the maintainer](jamie@pusher.com).
+But if there are any features you find lacking, feel more than welcome to [get in touch](jamie@pusher.com).

 Happy pairing!